TheresaLui/SelfHelpContent_v2/articles/partnercenter/accounts-onboarding-customer-agreement.md

 ## **Recommended Documents**

-See the following links for nformation and resources about Microsoft Cloud and Customer Agreements.
+See the following links for nformation and resources about Microsoft Cloud and Customer Agreements:

 * [Confirm customer acceptance of the Microsoft Customer Agreement](https://docs.microsoft.com/partner-center/confirm-customer-agreement)
 * [CSP Resource Gallery](https://partner.microsoft.com/resources/collection/Microsoft-Customer-Agreement-in-the-CSP-program#/)